DarkGhostHunter/Preloader/README.md

 > If the files you're adding are already in the compiled list, these will be removed from the included files to avoid effective duplicates.

-This packages includes [Symfony Finder](https://symfony.com/doc/current/components/finder.html), so as an alternative you can pass a new Finder instance along with the files you want to append.
+This packages includes [Symfony Finder](https://symfony.com/doc/current/components/finder.html), so as an alternative you can pass a closure that receives the Finder instance along with the files you want to append.

 ```php
 <?php